rqlite/rqlite.io/content/en/docs/Clustering/Automatic clustering/_index.md

 ### Running multiple different rqlite clusters
 If you wish a single Consul or etcd instance to support multiple rqlite clusters, then set the `-disco-key` command line argument to a different value for each cluster.
 To run multiple rqlite clusters with DNS, use a different domain name per cluster.

-## Design
-When using _Automatic Bootstrapping_, each node notifies all other nodes of its existence.
-The first node to have been contacted by enough other nodes (set by `-boostrap-expect`) bootstraps the cluster.
-Only one node can bootstrap a cluster, so any other node that attempts to do so later will fail, and instead become a _Follower_ in the new cluster.

-When using either Consul or etcd for automatic clustering rqlite uses the key-value store of those systems.
-Each node attempts to atomically set a special key (the node writes its HTTP and Raft network addresses as the value for the key).
-Only one node will succeed in doing this and will then declare itself Leader, and other nodes will then join with it.
-To prevent multiple nodes updating the Leader key at once, nodes uses a check-and-set operation, only updating the special key if its value has not changed since it was last read by the node.
-See [this blog post](https://www.philipotoole.com/rqlite-7-0-designing-node-discovery-and-automatic-clustering/) for more details on the design.

-For DNS-based discovery, the rqlite nodes resolve the hostname.
-Once the number of returned addresses is at least as great as the `-bootstrap-expect` the nodes will attempt a bootstrap.
-Bootstrapping proceeds as though the network addresses were passed at the command line via `-join`.